Thursday 3 May 2018, 15.30 - 16.45

 - Becomes the centre of global higher education?

 - Leads the world in innovation?

 - James Chau, Broadcaster, Writer and UN Goodwill Ambassador, China (Chair)

-- Mary Kay Magistad, Journalist and Correspondent, Public Radio International, USA
+- Mary Kay Magistad, Creator and Host, 'Whose century is it?'
+Podcast, USA

 - Professor Xie Tao, Professor of Political Science and Associate Dean, Beijing Foreign Studies University, China